tikhonmukha/R_analytics/README.md

-Different analytics projects using R
+My pet-projects in data analysis using R